Why Businesses Hit a Revenue Plateau

 Your team has watched good ideas come and go.
 A training program that produced a burst of enthusiasm and then faded.
 A push initiative that lasted a quarter.
 A new hire who was supposed to change the trajectory but got absorbed into the existing culture instead.

-When growth stalls, the instinct is to add: a new salesperson, a training program, a bigger goal with more pressure behind it.
-None of these are wrong instincts.
+When growth stalls, the instinct is to add a new salesperson, a training program, a bigger goal with more pressure behind it.
+None of these are wrong.
 But they treat symptoms.

 Here's what makes it different from what most companies have tried before.